 With a total requirement of 150 credits, the Honors Program follows existing undergraduate and graduate core requirements.
-The program requires completion of the College's current General Studies Core and Division of Business Core.
-The specific Program Core remains the same except that nine (9) business and free elective credits are replaced with an internship1 and two graduate courses: MGT 6501, Organization Theory and Design and MGT 7591, Leadership and Communications.
+The program requires completion of the University's current General Education Requirements and College of Business Core.
+The specific Program Core remains the same except that nine (9) business and free elective credits are replaced with an internship1 and two graduate courses: MGT 6501, Organization Theory and Design and MGT 6503, Leadership and Change Management.
 These graduate courses are used to complete the undergraduate requirements.
-The remaining 30 credits are used to complete the graduate requirements.
+Upon completion of the internship and the two graduate level courses, MGT 6501 and MGT 6503, the Honors student shall be considered a degree-seeking student in the Graduate Business Program, even though conferral of the undergraduate degree shall not occur until the remaining 30 credits are completed to fulfill the Graduate Business degree requirements.
 All graduate concentrations are available.
-See the Wilmington College Graduate Catalog for graduate course requirements.
+See the Wilmington University Graduate Catalog for graduate course requirements.
 The changes to the specific undergraduate programs are detailed below.